splunk/public-o11y-docs/sp-oncall/spoc-integrations/microsoft-teams-integration-guide-2.rst

 -  Integrate monitoring and alerting tools in VictorOps to notify your team of incidents and communicate through Microsoft Teams and/or VictorOps to resolve issues
--  VictorOps’ incident timeline seamlessly integrates with Microsoft Teams to provide an environment for system visibility and team collaboration
+-  VictorOps' incident timeline seamlessly integrates with Microsoft Teams to provide an environment for system visibility and team collaboration